aherbert/gdsc-smlm/README.md

 Modifying the source
 --------------------

-The GDSC-SMLM code was developed using the [Eclipse IDE](https://eclipse.org/).
+The gdsc-smlm code was developed using the [Eclipse IDE](https://eclipse.org/).

 Details of how to open the source code with Eclipse can be found in the eclipse folder.